meine-stadt-transparent/meine-stadt-transparent/readme.md

 Our sample live system using the data of the city [Jülich](https://www.juelich.de/) is available at: [https://meine-stadt-transparent.de/](https://meine-stadt-transparent.de/).

-The project is sponsored by the [Prototype Fund](https://prototypefund.de/).
+The project was sponsored by the [Prototype Fund](https://prototypefund.de/).

 ![Logo of the Prototype Fund](etc/prototype-fund-logo.svg) ![Gefördert von Bundesministetrium für Bilduung und Forschung](etc/bmbf-logo.svg) ![Logo of the Open Knowledge Foundation Germany](etc/okfde-logo.svg)